 Vera Claythorne (f, 25)

-A former governess, Vera was hired to be the secretary of Mrs. Owen, wife of the host who has curiously not yet arrived.
-Vera, who is intelligent and poised, is at first excited by the prospect of this adventure, yet this eventually evolves into an urgent desire to leave the island.
+A former governess, Vera was hired to serve as secretary to Mrs. Owen, wife of the mysterious host.
+Intelligent and poised, Vera is at first excited by the prospect of this adventure, but her enthusiasm eventually evolves into an urgent desire to leave the island.

 THE SOLDIER